Last Updated on February 9, 2023

 Running your finger back and forth across the fish tank

 While they are flaring, you can easily see if their fins are okay or if there are any infections on their body.
-However, playing with mirrors can easily stress out your betta so it’s best to keep it at a minimum of around 5 to 10 minutes a day only.

 Place a ping pong ball inside the tank